matthewdrees/matthewdrees.github.io/_posts/2022-09-30-the-rust-programming-language.md

 Box<T> stores T on the heap.
 E.g. let n = Box::new(5) creates an i32 value of 5 on the heap.

 The Deref trait provides the dereference operator *.

-Deref coercion...
+Can then treat a reference like a type.

+Deref coercion converts a reference to another type of reference that helps avoid unnecessary reference/dereference calls everywhere.
+E.g. &String -> &str.

+The Drop trait provides code cleanup when the variable goes out of scope.

+Rc<T> for reference counting.

+RefCell<T> to check borrowing rules at runtime instead of compile time. *Interior mutability* pattern.
+Useful for Mock objects.

+Can still get memory leaks with a reference cycle.
+Solution: use Weak<T> instead of Rc<T>.